The Loop Plaza, Powered by the Addy Foundation

 - Stunning architectural metalwork as the bridge railing, calling reference to the exposed escarpment along the Katy Trail and the exterior of the Perot Museum of Nature and Science.

-- An ADA-compliant ramp that will connect the top trail to the plaza below, ensuring full accessibility.
-(New Paragraph) This multi-use space will enhance connectivity and create a special destination for Dallas trail users, Victory Park residents and visitors.
+This multi-use space will enhance connectivity and create a special destination for Dallas trail users, Victory Park residents and visitors.

 The Loop Plaza is also part of the broader improvements being made to the areas surrounding the American Airlines Center and South Victory.
 This is the first major project to extend improvements to North Victory Avenue, connecting it under I-35 and the DART bridges to the Design District.